HaochenZ11/CMU-VLA-Challenge/README.md

 ## Challenge FAQ
-Any questions regarding the challenge can be emailed to haochen4@andrew.cmu.edu or any of the other challenge organizers.
+Any questions regarding the challenge can be asked by opening a Github issue with the "question" label.
+Questions specific to your team situation can be emailed to haochen4@andrew.cmu.edu or other challenge organizers.
 Frequently asked questions will be posted here.

 1. Are multiple submissions allowed?